Evaluation of the Harvest Sample Program

 The Harvest Sample Program is aligned with federal roles and responsibilities, federal priorities and Canadian Grain Commission strategic outcomes.
 The Canada Grain Act does not mandate the program, but it supports key legislated responsibilities of the Canadian Grain Commission.
 These include developing visual grading standards, monitoring and verification of grading factors, research on environmental conditions, and other special research projects.

 The Harvest Sample Program is aligned with federal priorities to ensure the growth, competitiveness and sustainability of the agriculture sector.
 It supports the Canadian Grain Commission’s strategic outcome to ensure that, “Canada’s grain is safe, reliable, and marketable and Canadian grain producers are properly compensated for grain deliveries to licensed grain companies.”
-The program also supports the Canadian Grain Commission’s organizational priority, “investing in stakeholder relations”, as identified in its 2015-16 Report on Plans and Priorities.
+The program also supports the Canadian Grain Commission’s organizational priority, “investing in stakeholder relations”, as identified in its 2015 to 2016 Report on Plans and Priorities.

 There is a significant need for the Harvest Sample Program to continue.
 The samples are essential to the Grain Quality Research Program and Quality Assurance Program.
 The Harvest Sample Program is the primary or only source of materials for many grain quality research projects.
 The program samples are ideal for research because they are pure, non-blended samples with a known geographic location obtained directly from producers at the beginning of the supply chain.
 Other sources of materials such as cargo shipment samples, plant breeder samples, and composite samples obtained from elevators, producer associations or other stakeholders would not suit the Canadian Grain Commission’s needs.